Text version of this lessonExpand

 Shopify fraud analysis is useful because it slows the team before fulfillment.
 A high-risk order can be verified, canceled, or refunded.
 Shipping first makes later disputes and cash recovery harder.

 When implementing this, write the decision into the Chargeback risk matrix.
-Every high-risk action should trace to an evidence pack, one owner, and a clear stop or go rule instead of a launch-day opinion.
+Every high-risk action should trace to an evidence pack, one owner, and a clear pause/continue rule instead of a launch-day opinion.

 Evidence packs follow reason codes